polarlines/Advanced-Sellix-io-Template-Theme/README.md

 # Advanced Sellix io Template Theme v1.0

-Upgrade your shop with a clean and powerful sellix.io website template Effortlessly showcase your Sellix products on your personal website with a custom theme.
+Upgrade your shop with a clean and powerful sellix.io website template.
+Effortlessly showcase your Sellix products on your personal website with a custom theme.